-Nicole Copley is managing editors of this series of handbooks, to be published by Juta.
-The first in the series, written by Nicole is called “NGO Matters- a practical legal guide to starting up”
+Nicole Copley is managing editor of this series of handbooks, to be published by Juta.
+The first in the series, written by Nicole is called “NGO Matters- a practical legal guide to starting up” and

 - Is a practical, systematic guide for founders, board members, donors, and legal advisors to NGOs

 - Provides critical information on structures and registrations, while explaining key concepts

 - Includes extracts from relevant legislation and forms, in one useful volume; and can be purchased from ngoLAW by filling in the purchase order on this page or can be ordered online from Papillon Press.

 The second in the series, written by attorney and governance specialist Ricardo Wyngaard is called “NGO Matters: Governance for nonprofit boards” and answers crucial questions like:

 He also provides clear guidelines for organisations to put in place the governance practices that will protect them and their leaders.